swissquant/squirrel/README.md

 # :chipmunk: Squirrel

-Framework for volatility trading on Squeeth
+Framework for volatility trading on Squeeth brought to you by the friendly apes behind DegenScore

 Features:
 - Crab - Create and manage a short vol position (TODO)